Surfactant Chaperones

 The synthetic surfactant chaperone technology described on this website is designed to heal damaged cell membranes by sealing membrane defects the same way natural sealing mechanisms do.
 Cells naturally produce chaperones for damage repair.
 But when natural chaperone protein systems are overwhelmed, synthetic equivalents become necessary.

-The experimental data shown below (see Lee et al) demonstrate the implications of surfactant chaperone technology.
+Early experimental validation of surfactant sealing of electroporated cells is illustrated in Fig 2 below.
+The experimental data shown below [Lee et.
+Al, Proceedings of the National Academy of Science 1992] demonstrate the implications of surfactant chaperone technology.
 Rat skeletal muscle cells were infused with dye to measure cell damage.
 The percentage of dye remaining inside the cells is shown on the vertical axis.
 If the cell membrane is intact, 100% of the dye remains in the cell.
 After 5 minutes, the cells were shocked at 200 volts/cm (E).
 One minute later (t = 6min), cells were treated with P-188.
 After 8 minutes, cells treated with P-188 had sealed their injuries and stabilized.
 Cells left untreated (the “control” data line) continued to leak and eventually died.

 Another experiment, depicted in the series of images below, demonstrates P-188’s ability to seal damaged neuronal cells.
 Rat hippocampal neurons were harvested and loaded with a fluorescent dye.
 Sham cells, the control, were left untreated (left panel).
 The middle panel shows cells that were treated with N-methyl-D-aspartate (NMDA), a toxic neurotransmitter that induces cell death and is believed to play an important role in neuronal injury.
 These cells, located by red dots, died.
 Cells treated with NMDA and P-188, however, retained their viability and survived (right panel).
 The neuroprotective effect of P-188 is equally strong in live animals.